ingadhoc/sale/sale_quotation_products/README.rst

 Sale Quotation Products
 =======================

-This module add button "Search Products" to sale order.
+This module adds a button "Search Products" in sale order that gets you to a product list view and lets you set the quantity you want to add to the sale order.
+Every time you set a quantity and press enter or tab (lose focus) a sale order line is added.
-You can see a list of products and change the quantity of each them.
+When you return to the sale order form view, you can see all the sale order lines added from the product list view You can edit the sale order lines as you wish afterwards.

 Installation